tobyhodges/fair-research-software/episodes/08-code-correctness.md

     tested and identify areas that need further tests.
 :::

-## Motivation for Code Testing
+Now that we have improved the structure and readability of our code - it is much easier to test its functionality and improve its further.

-The goal of software testing is to check that the actual results produced by a piece of code meet our expectations i.e. are correct.
+The goal of software testing is to check that the actual results produced by a piece of code meet our expectations, i.e. are correct.

-Adopting software testing as part of our research workflow helps us to conduct better research and produce FAIR software.
+Adopting software testing as part of our research workflow helps us to conduct better research and produce FAIR software:

-### Better Research

-Software testing can help us be better, more productive researchers.

-Testing helps us to identify and fix problems with our code early and quickly and allows us to demonstrate to ourselves and others that our code does what we claim.
-More importantly, we can share our tests alongside our code, allowing others to check this for themselves.
+- Software testing can help us be more productive as it helps us to identify and fix problems with our code early and quickly and allows us to demonstrate to ourselves and others that our code does what we claim.
+More importantly, we can share our tests alongside our code, allowing others to verify our software for themselves.

-### FAIR Software
+- The act of writing tests encourages to structure our code as individual functions and often results in a more **readable**, modular and maintainable codebase that is easier to extend or repurpose.
+- Software testing improves the **accessibility** and **reusability** of our code - well-written software tests capture the expected behaviour of our code and can be used alongside documentation to help other developers quickly make sense of our code.
+In addition, a well tested codebase allows developers to experiment with new features safe in the knowledge that tests will reveal if their changes have broken any existing functionality.

-Software testing also underpins the FAIR process by giving us the confidence to engage in open research practices.

-If we are not sure that our code works as intended and produces accurate results, we are unlikely to feel confident about sharing our code with others.
+- Software testing underpins the FAIR process by giving us the confidence to engage in open research practices - if we are not sure that our code works as intended and produces accurate results, we are unlikely to feel confident about sharing our code with others.
 Software testing brings piece of mind by providing a step-by-step approach that we can apply to verify that our code is correct.

-Software testing also supports the FAIR process by improving the **accessibility** and **reusability** of our code.

-**Accessible**:

--   Well written software tests capture the expected behaviour of our code and can be used alongside documentation to help developers quickly make sense of our code.

-**Reusable**:

--   A well tested codebase allows developers to experiment with new features safe in the knowledge that tests will reveal if their changes have broken any existing functionality.\
--   The act of writing tests encourages to structure our code as individual functions and often results in a more modular, readable, maintainable codebase that is easier to extend or repurpose.

-### Types of Software Tests
+## Types of Software Tests

-There are many different types of software testing including:
+There are many different types of software testing.

--   **Unit Tests**: Unit tests focus on testing individual functions in isolation.
+-   **Unit tests** focus on testing individual functions in isolation.
 They ensure that each small part of the software performs as intended.
 By verifying the correctness of these individual units, we can catch errors early in the development process.

--   **Integration Tests**: Integration tests, check how different parts of the code e.g. functions work together.
+-   **Integration tests** check how different parts of the code e.g. functions work together.

--   **Regression Tests**: Regression tests are used to ensure that new changes or updates to the codebase do not adversely affect the existing functionality.
+-   **Regression tests** are used to ensure that new changes or updates to the codebase do not adversely affect the existing functionality.
 They involve checking whether a program or part of a program still generates the same results after changes